IJustDev/OpenSchool/website/team.md

 ---

 # Meet The Team
-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+Our team of qualified software engineers and teachers can help your school at any size.